 We encourage parents to schedule medical appointments outside of school hours.
 If it is unavoidable, we recommend attending mid-morning clinics so that students can attend morning registration and return to school for the afternoon, ensuring their attendance is not affected.

-To stay informed about your child’s attendance, please check the Sims Parent App regularly.
+To stay informed about your child’s attendance, please check the Arbor Parent App regularly.

 At The Heys School, we reward students with good attendance and punctuality.
 We celebrate success and recognise the efforts of our students who prioritise their education.